Blosc/bloscpack/README.rst

     [...]

-Note that, all compression/decompression tests create temporary files (on UNIXoid systems this is under ``/tmp``) which are only deleted upon successful completion of the respective test.
-This means, if test fail or you abort running the tests (for example using ``ctrl+c``), you may be left with large files polluting your temporary space.
-Depending on your partitioning scheme etc.. doing this repeatedly, may lead to you running out of space on the filesystem.
+Note that, all compression/decompression tests create temporary files (on UNIXoid systems this is under ``/tmp/blpk*``) which are deleted upon completion of the respective test, both successful and unsuccessful, or when the test is aborted with e.g. ``ctrl-c`` (using ``atexit`` magic).

+Under rare circumstances, for example when aborting the deletion which is triggered on abort you may be left with large files polluting your temporary space.
+Depending on your partitioning scheme etc.. doing this repeatedly, may lead to you running out of space on the file-system.

 Benchmark
 ---------